-As suggested by a KBB.com spokesman, "with 90 years of trust in providing the auto industry with data and several decades of providing car shoppers with valuable information, Kelley Blue Book's KBB.com allows consumers to become the experts on their purchase, helping fuel definitively smart auto choices with editorial reviews, pricing tools, consumer ratings and more."
+As suggested by a KBB.com spokesman, "With 90 years of trust in providing the auto industry with data and several decades of providing car shoppers with valuable information, Kelley Blue Book's KBB.com allows consumers to become the experts on their purchase, helping fuel definitively smart auto choices with editorial reviews, pricing tools, consumer ratings and more."

 "NADA Used Car Guide begins its valuation process with data collection, grouped generally into two categories: transactional data and market data.
 Transaction data gives us an indication of what vehicles are currently worth through several different sales channels.
 Market data also comes in through multiple sources and concerns economic factors that include fuel price, employment figures, interest rates and incentive data, among others.
 Analysis of market data gives us an idea of what the auto market will look like in the future.

-Like other vehicle value providers, NADA Used Car Guide publishes different value types that represent values through different sales channels.
+"Like other vehicle value providers, NADA Used Car Guide publishes different value types that represent values through different sales channels.
 Our retail values are intended to represent the sale price of a clean vehicle at a car dealer.
 Our rough, average, and clean Trade-In values are intended to represent typical prices of trade-ins at various conditions.
 We also publish a Loan value to help lenders establish a baseline amount of credit to extend on a vehicle purchase.
 All these value types are published monthly and with them we make every effort to reflect real price movement in the marketplace without including inherent random market volatility."

 Now under the Hearst publishing umbrella, a Black Book spokesman offered this:

 "Black Book® is best known in the automotive industry for providing timely, independent and accurate vehicle pricing information, and is available to industry-qualified users through online subscription products, mobile applications and licensing agreements.
 A leading provider since 1955, Black Book has continuously evolved to ensure that it achieves its goal of delivering mission-critical information to its customers, along with the data analytics necessary to successfully buy, sell, and lend.
 Black Book data is published daily by National Auto Research, a division of Hearst Business media, and the company maintains offices in Georgia, Florida, and Maryland as well as the Canadian Black Book in Toronto."

-What Do the Pros Use?According to Lynn Faeth, referring to the used car operation of his nationally-noted The Scout Connection dealership in Fort Madison, Iowa, "I use the Kelley Blue Book and the Black Book for used car valuation.
+According to Lynn Faeth, referring to the used car operation of his nationally-noted The Scout Connection dealership in Fort Madison, Iowa, "I use the Kelley Blue Book and the Black Book for used car valuation.
 But the Black Book CPI (a guide for older, special interest vehicles – ed.) is my mainstay in determining the true value of any rare or unusual vehicle which I buy or sell."

 Seconding Faeth's comment is John Gorton, the manager of Gerton Auto Sales, a large, successful used car enterprise in Mt.
 Vernon, Indiana, "I use the Black Book — the electronic version — exclusively in my operation, because its used car pricing seems to be more accurate and up to date."